-Do you remember that Pantene commercial in the 1980’s when the girl in the shower said, “Don’t hate me because I’m beautiful.”
-Don’t worry, when you are in the job market, employers in most cases will love you when you are beautiful.
-Advertisers know that sex sells stuff.
-Sex appeal helps those in the job market as well.
-Bottom line, beautiful people go to the front of the employment line.
+There was a Pantene shampoo commercial in the 1980’s showing a woman in the shower who says, “Don’t hate me because I’m beautiful.”
+In the workplace, many organizations love you because you are beautiful.
+Advertisers know that sex appeal sells.
+Sex appeal helps people in the job market as well.
+Beautiful people go to the front of the employment line.

 Have you ever been seated in the lobby of a doctor’s office and watched as the pharmaceutical sales representatives wait for their appointment?
-I have noticed I would not qualify for their job.
-First, most are beautiful women.
-You know, the kind of women who could wear a feedsack and still look terrific.
-Secondly, the pill selling men could pose for GQ Magazine.
-Does this give you a comfort feeling?
-Could it be our trusted doctors and their staff prescribe the latest medicine based on the good looks of the pharmaceutical company’s sales staff?
-“Oh, I think that blonde rep. is so hot.
-If I prescribe tons of Zoloft maybe she will go out with me.”
+Most are beautiful women.
+The kind of women who could wear a feed sack and still look terrific.
+The male pharma reps could pose for GQ Magazine.

 Overweight People Must Work Harder

 I remember a comedian telling his audience, “Fat people have to work harder.”
 Overweight comedians might be funny but in the office it’s not so comical.
 You remember elementary school?
 Children are brutally honest and will routinely make fun of overweight kids.
 Bullying might be a better term for this.
 Those same bully kids who called fellow students “fatso” grew up and now work in the corner office.